 a.
 The FCC Program shall ensure that all field trips and other activities are assessed and monitored before and during the field trip.
 FCC Programs should establish a system for approving field trips to ensure the safety of all participants.
-The program may create a list of recommended locations that have had a risk assessment conducted for the providers to choose from.
-The risk assessments may be done on an annual basis and utilized by multiple providers throughout the year to avoid multiple assessments on the same location.
-Providers will conduct a safety assessment of the location upon arrival.
+The program may create a list of recommended locations that have had a risk assessment conducted for the FCC Providers to choose from.
+The risk assessments may be done on an annual basis and utilized by multiple FCC Providers throughout the year to avoid multiple assessments on the same location.
+FCC Providers will conduct a safety assessment of the location upon arrival.
 Walking to the neighborhood park does not constitute a field trip, therefore the blanket permission form that all parents sign as part of registration is sufficient.

-b.
+- b.
 The FCC Program shall develop guidelines for age-appropriate field trips and activities that promote skill development.
-All FCC homes, regardless of the ages of the children, are authorized to take developmentally appropriate field trips.
+All FCC Homes, regardless of the ages of the children, are authorized to take developmentally appropriate field trips. - c.

-c.
 A signed parental permission slip is required for each excursion when children are taken away from the home.
 Permission slips will include written pick-up and drop-off times, trip location, type of transportation, special dress requirement, needs for children to bring special items or money, and other pertinent information.
-Document each field trip with a cover sheet that includes the date and time of the trip, destination, a list of attending children, and a list of participating adults.
-The cover sheet and the permission slips will be kept on file for 3 years with the provider and the FCC office.

-d.
-FCC Providers are authorized to transport children in a POV and must comply with local, state, federal and HN regulations with regards to safety, occupancy, speed limits and cell phone use while the vehicle is in operation.
-Providers will visually inspect the POV for trash or hazardous materials before children are seated in the vehicle.
-Each child must be in a car seat or the appropriate restraining device.

-e.
-FCC Providers will carry stocked first-aid kits, emergency accessories (i.e. flashlights and reflective vests), cell phones, and sunscreen (when appropriate) and emergency cash, or HN currency when appropriate, during all field trips.

-f.
-A system should be in place to quickly account for all participants on the field trip (i.e. colored wrist bands and other readily visible identification).
-The buddy system will be used to pair up children at regular documented intervals.
+Each field trip will be documented with a cover sheet that includes the date and time of the trip, destination, a list of attending children, and a list of participating adults.
+The cover sheet and the permission slips will be kept on file for 3 years with the Provider and the FCC office. - d.
+FCC Providers are authorized to transport children in a POV and must comply with local, state, federal, and HN regulations with regards to safety, occupancy, speed limits, and cell phone use while the vehicle is in operation.
+FCC Providers will visually inspect the POV for trash or hazardous materials before children are seated in the vehicle.
+Each child must be in a car seat or the appropriate restraining device. - e.
+FCC Providers will carry stocked first-aid kits, emergency accessories (i.e., flashlights and reflective vests), cell phones, sunscreen (when appropriate), each child's basic care items (as appropriate), rescue meds, MAPs, emergency cash, or HN currency when appropriate, during all field trips. - f.
+A system will be in place to quickly account for all participants on the field trip (i.e., colored wrist bands and other readily visible identification).
+The buddy system will be used to pair up children at regular documented intervals. - g.

-g.
 An emergency action plan shall be established that includes a meeting point for children who get separated from the group, sustain an injury, or have an emergency.
-The emergency treatment facility that is the closest to the activity location must be identified.
+The emergency treatment facility that is the closest to the activity location must be identified. - h.

-h.
 FCC Providers will ensure that all field-trip participants dress appropriately and use all mandatory safety equipment necessary for the scheduled activity.